Madsn/edx-documentation/en_us/students/source/SFD_enrolling.rst

    with a "Verified" banner.
 Select the course that you want to take.

 #.
 On the course About page, review information about the course including the
-   price in US dollars for a verified certificate.
+   price to enroll in the verified track of the course.

 #.
 Select **Enroll Now**.